flimflam-austin/hugo-cms-test/site/content/video_posts/20190830-another-spotlight-article-example/index.md

 With horses!
 I replied: That is a novelty.
 Will horsemen carry torches and pass them one to another during the race?

 Yes, said Polemarchus, and not only so, but a festival will be celebrated at night, which you certainly ought to see.
 Let us rise soon after supper and see this festival; there will be a gathering of young men, and we will have a good talk.
 Stay then, and do not be perverse.

 Glaucon said: I suppose, since you insist, that we must.

-Very good, I replied.ay then, and do not be perverse.

-Glaucon said: I suppose, since you insist, that we must.